 The volume of passenger and heavy vehicles on Picton Road, combined with difficult topography, is causing significant delays and safety issues on the route.
 This is resulting in longer travel times and high crash rates.

-Between October 2012 and September 2017, there were six fatal crashes and 30 serious injury crashes (which resulted in eight fatalities and 41 serious injuries).
-This is close to 2.5 times the New South Wales average for the number of fatal and serious crashes per kilometre for similar type roads.
+In the five years up to September 2018, there were six fatal crashes and 25 serious injury crashes (which resulted in eight fatalities and 33 serious injuries).
+This is more than double the New South Wales average for the number of fatal and serious crashes per kilometre for similar type roads.

 Options to address capacity and safety issues on Picton Road include: